I’m so excited to share this New Mexico biscochito recipe with you all.Jump to Recipe

 - 6 TBS sweet table wine (Mogen David Concord works great)

-- 1 cup sugar (may need a bit more)
+- ½ cup sugar (for sprinkling; may need a bit more)

-- 4 TBS cinnamon (may need a bit more)
+- 2 TBS cinnamon (for sprinkling may need a bit more)

 - Preheat oven to 350°.

-- Cream lard and sugar together until creamy.
-Add egg and beat until very fluffy.
+- Cream lard and 1 cup sugar together until creamy.
+Add eggs and beat until very fluffy.

 - Sift together flour, baking powder, and salt; add to creamed mixture.